jcchikikomori/php7-starter/README.md

 # MyPHP
 ### A naked PHP micro framework
-Currently using PHP 7
+Best for PHP 7!

 Good for prototyping your app also for "Hello World"

+### Reminder.
+This is not recommended for very large & complex projects
 This is also my prototype template to easily test my projects before moving onto the real setup

 ## Features
 * Quite & less modular but still easy to learn for newbies, baby!
-* OOP Structured & can do CRUD, Login/Register, Pagination, & REST
+* OOP Structured & can do CRUD, Login/Register, Pagination (SOON), & REST
 * Quite Documented and plenty of comments inside
 * Render whether a JSON object or a web page
 * Using Medoo for more easier database handling (called DB in Core)

 ## Additonal Features
-* Multi-user (not level) setup like the Google Auth System
+* Multi-user login setup like the Google Auth System (disabled by default)
 * You can build a function for email using Composer or load your own library in libraries/ dir
-* Uses Composer to load external dependencies by loading Composer dependencies in Core (PHPMailer, Captcha-Generator, etc.) for sure
+* Uses Composer to load external dependencies by loading Composer dependencies (PHPMailer, PHPUnit, etc.) for sure
 * NodeJS ready.
 You can use Bower for load public dependencies such as Bootstrap, JQuery or maybe Foundation too!
 (You can ignore this if you prefer CDNs)
 * Currently using [SB-Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/) front-end template.
 You can replace them easily with bower!
 (Don't forget to check Headers & Footers!)
 * .example files might help you in your development!

-### Reminder.
-This is not recommended for very large & complex projects

 ## Requirements
-* Basic knowledge in PHP (5 and up)
+* Basic knowledge in PHP (Recommended: Learn PHP5)
 * Familiar in Object-Oriented Programming
 * Apache-based web servers or any with .htaccess & RewriteEngine support
-* PHP 5.4 and up until PHP 7!
+* PHP 5.6 to PHP 7+
-* Supports MYSQL & SQLITE as well, if you are going to MySQL, it must be installed (version 5.6 and up) by the way.
+* Supports MYSQL & SQLITE as well, if you are going to MySQL, go install and set it up.
 * [Composer](https://getcomposer.org) (PHP Dependency Manager, required and it's available even for Windows with XAMPP, or WAMPS!)

 ## Installation
-### One-way using Composer [REQUIRED]
+### One-way using Composer
 `$ composer install`

 NOTE: You can add more dependency by using this command